ttscoff/popclipextensions/README.md

 This extension searches selected text for urls (http or custom handlers) and opens all urls in their default applications.

-The default OpenInChrome extension is Chrome-specific and only works with a single URL.
+<del>The default OpenInChrome extension is Chrome-specific and only works with a single URL.
 This extension allows as many urls as you can select and will open whatever browser your system has assigned to the handler.
 This includes nvalt:// and txmt:// links, as well as http:// links.
-If you use something like [Choosy][choosy] it will open them through that.
+If you use something like [Choosy][choosy] it will open them through that.</del>

+<ins>Turned out to be more useful to me to just have it handle http links, detect links without protocols, and open those in my default browser.</ins>

 ### CopyURLS